All Collections

 Updated over a week ago

-Attached goods are the items you cannot remove from the property without causing damages OR that are physically fixed to the property.
-These stay with the property unless there is a specific exclusion in either the listing or requested to be removed in the buyer's offer.
+Attached goods are the items you cannot remove from the property without causing damage OR that are physically fixed to the home / property in some way.
+These stay with the property unless there is a specific exclusion in either the listing or if removal is explicitly requested in the buyer's offer.

 • water softener